Bayesian estimation for a parametric Markov Renewal model applied to seismic data: Introduction

-While a wide literature concerning classical inference for Markov renewal models for earthquake forecasting exists, to our knowledge in this context a Bayesian approach is limited. \cite{PatwardhanEtAlii} consider a semi-Markov model with log-normal distributed discrete inter-occurrence times that apply to the large earthquakes in the circum-Pacific belt.
-They stress the fact that using Bayesian techniques is relevant when prior knowledge is available and is fruitful even if the sample size is small. \cite{MarinPlaRiosInsua} have also employed semi-Markov models in the Bayesian framework but applied to a completely different area: sow farm management.
-They use WinBugs to perform computations (but without giving details) and elicit their prior distributions on parameters from knowledge on farming practices.
+While a wide literature concerning classical inference for Markov Renewal models for earthquake forecasting exists, to our knowledge a Bayesian approach is limited in this context. \cite{PatwardhanEtAlii} considered a semi-Markov model with log-normal distributed discrete inter-occurrence times and applied it to the large earthquakes in the circum-Pacific belt.
+They stressed the fact that it is relevant to use Bayesian techniques when prior knowledge is available and it is fruitful even if the sample size is small. \cite{MarinPlaRiosInsua} also employed semi-Markov models in the Bayesian framework, applied to a completely different area: sow farm management.
+They used WinBugs to perform computations (but without giving details) and they elicited their prior distributions on parameters from knowledge on farming practices.

-From a probabilistic viewpoint, a Bayesian statistical treatment of a semi-Markov process amounts to model the data as a mixture of Semi-Markov processes, where the mixing measure is supported on the parameters, by means of their prior laws.
-A complete characterization of such a mixture is given in \cite{EpifaniFortiniLadelli}.
+From a probabilistic viewpoint, a Bayesian statistical treatment of a semi-Markov process amounts to model the data as a mixture of semi-Markov processes, where the mixing measure is supported on the parameters, by means of their prior laws.
+A complete characterization of such a mixture has been given in \cite{EpifaniFortiniLadelli}.